vornit/The-Social-Auction-Network/docs/week4.md

 ### Iiro
 Updated the appearance of the app, added staging-stage to the pipeline as well as smoke tests.
 Also did bughunting and wrote a couple of bug reports for the two other teams.

+### Renzo:
+Coordinated and Participated in the Privacy problems video

 ## OWASP top ten week 4 considerations:

 ### A02:2021 – Cryptographic Failures